 The liabilities show the underlying commitments that the Council has to pay, namely retirement benefits in the long-term and has a substantial impact on the net worth of the Council as recorded in the Balance Sheet.
-The Council's LGPS pension asset in 2022-23 was £69,687k (a decrease from a £83,079k liability in 2021/22).
-The Council also had long-term pension liabilities in relation to unfunded Teachers Pensions totalling £8,769k (2022-23 £10,032k).

 Statutory arrangements for funding pension obligations means that the financial position of the Council remains healthy and the current funding position allows the Council to use its surplus to support the payment of future pension contributions to the Fund at a rate below the primary contribution rate in order to reduce the Council's surplus in the scheme.